About firemap.us

 Prone to false positives.
 Bodies of water, solar farms, and other energy infrastructure can cause false positives.

-This data is highly imprecise and has some accuracy issues -- it should only be used as a indication of possible fire activity.
+This data is highly imprecise — it should only be used as an indication of possible fire activity.

-These incidents are sourced from and maintained by various agencies.
-They are broken into two groups, "current" and "minor" based on wheter or not the FireMgmtComplexity attribute is defined in order to reduce clutter and elevate larger incidents.
+These incidents are sourced from and maintained by various agencies via the WFIGS feature service.
+They are split into "current" and "minor" groups based on whether the FireMgmtComplexity attribute is defined, in order to elevate larger incidents above small or unstaffed ones.

-These perimeters are sourced from and maintained by various agencies.
-They update sporadically and do reflect the most accurate confirmed fire and burn area perimeters.
+Perimeters are sourced from and maintained by various agencies.
+They update sporadically and reflect the most accurate confirmed fire and burn-area perimeters available.

 • Hotspots (VIIRS + MODIS)